csommerl/js120/109_explanations.md

 ### Implicit

-**Implicit type coercion** is what occurs when a value of one data type is implicitly (i.e., automatically and regardless of the programmer's knowledge) converted to another data type, so that some other operation can be performed.
+**Implicit type coercion** occurs when a value of one data type is implicitly (i.e., automatically and regardless of the programmer's knowledge) converted to another data type, so that some other operation can be performed.

 ---